hotosm/fmtm/docs/dev/Production.md

     FMTM_DB_PASSWORD=`<CHANGEME>`
     FMTM_DB_NAME=fmtm

+#### API_PREFIX

-> Note: It is also possible to use the API_PREFIX variable if the api
-> is served under, e.g. /api on the domain.
+It is also possible to use the API_PREFIX variable if the api is served under, e.g. /api on the domain.
-> However, this isn't the recommended approach, and testing is minimal.
+However, this isn't the recommended approach, and testing is minimal.

-> Note: You must have an existing version of ODKCentral running, to provide the URL and credentials here.
+#### VITE_API_URL

+By default, the API URL for the frontend to use is:

+`api.${FMTM_DOMAIN}`

+If you wish to change this and use another domain, then add the environment variable during the frontend build:

+`VITE_API_URL=some.other.domain.org`

+#### ODK\_ Variables

+These can point to an externally hosted instance of ODK Central.

+Or ODK Central can be started as part of the FMTM docker compose stack, and variables should be set accordingly.

+### Start the Compose Stack

 Run the production docker-compose config:
 `docker compose -f docker-compose.main.yml up -d`